 Our Verdict

 The Zoma Hybrid is a 12″ hybrid mattress with a thin cover, gel memory foam comfort layer, and pocketed coil base.
-It has a very simple design but is also a solid performer for younger sleepers.
+It has a simple design, but is also a solid performer for kids.

 This mattress is available in a single firmness, 5 out of 10, with a medium feel.